NovaVoidHowl/CVRFury/README.md

 ### ⏳ Long Running Tasks

-If you have animations with large numbers of armature bones being animated in them, then expect long run times on the ArmatureLink module as it will have to re-write them all (and that currently involves multiple runs through the file).
+If you have animations with large numbers of armature bones being animated in them, then expect long run times on the ArmatureLink module as it will have to re-write them all.
-TLDR if its still showing as processing and you can see disk activity, then it is not hung as it may appear to be, just let it run, and come back to it in a few minutes
+TLDR: If its still showing as processing and you can see disk activity, then it is not hung as it may appear to be, just let it run, and come back to it in a few minutes

 <p align="right">(<a href="#readme-top">back to top</a>)</p>